EPFL-ENAC/lasur-isopois/README.md

 ## Environment

-What the .env file should look like for the PLATYP backend:
+What the .env file should look like for the ISOPOIS backend:

 ```sh
 # FastAPI prefix